 Barclays' management believes that the non-IFRS performance measures included in this document provide valuable information to the readers of the financial statements as they enable the reader to identify a more consistent basis for comparing the businesses' performance between financial periods and provide more detail concerning the elements of performance which the managers of these businesses are most directly able to influence or are relevant for an assessment of the Group.
 They also reflect an important aspect of the way in which operating targets are defined and performance is monitored by Barclays' management.
 However, any non-IFRS performance measures in this document are not a substitute for IFRS measures and readers should consider the IFRS measures as well.
-Refer to the appendix on pages 89 to 94 for definitions and calculations of non-IFRS performance measures included throughout this document, and reconciliations to the most directly comparable IFRS measures.
+Refer to the appendix on pages 90 to 95.

+Key non-IFRS measures included in this document, and the most directly comparable IFRS measures, are: